necla-ml/ve-jit/regs/README.md

 === Aurora register model

+This is development code, testing basic ideas, some of which might not be so good!

 - maintain state for scalar, vector, mask registers
 - declare scoped symbols
 - allocate registers to symbols